-Berkshire to pare Wells Fargo stake, pull Fed application
+Berkshire to cut Wells Fargo stake, pulls Fed application

-Warren Buffett’s Berkshire Hathaway Inc. on Wednesday said it is selling 9 million shares of Wells Fargo & Co, and will withdraw its application for Federal Reserve permission to boost its ownership stake above 10 per cent.
+Warren Buffett’s Berkshire Hathaway Inc on Wednesday said it withdrew its application to the Federal Reserve to boost its ownership stake in Wells Fargo & Co above 10 per cent, and is instead selling 9 million shares to keep it below that threshold.

-Berkshire said it concluded after several months of talks with Fed representatives that boosting its stake in Wells Fargo “would materially restrict our commercial activity” with the bank.
+Berkshire said it concluded after several months of talks with Fed officials that “the commitments that would be required of us” to maintain a higher stake “would materially restrict our commercial activity with Wells Fargo.”

+It also said “investment or valuation considerations” were not factors in the sale of the 9 million shares, which it began on Monday and expects to complete by early July.

 - Berkshire Hathaway Inc$165.11-0.59(-0.36%)